 "We're now having this convergence between what people are doing for leisure and what other people sitting in front of identical computer screens are doing for defence warfare purposes ... what does this mean?
 I don't know.
 I don't have the answers to all this."

-Burke says that as war changes, as it moves away from traditional forms of fighting on the battlefield and shifts towards drone warfare that removes the soldier from the frontline, a lot of what we are seeing in video games and the sense of detachment we experience from what's happening in-game is becoming concerningly similar to the real thing.
+Burke says that as war changes, as it moves away from traditional forms of fighting on the battlefield and shifts towards drone warfare, the sense of detachment we experience from what's happening in-game is becoming more and more similar to the real thing.
 As the lines begin to blur, Burke wonders where it will lead, if anywhere at all.

 "This is not reality, this is not real, but for some people sitting in front of computer screens controlling drones, it is real."